muhammadolammi/gochat/README.md

 # Features
     # A gemini chat from terminal.
     # Saves time from going online everytime or to chatgpt
+    # All chats are saved at "./chats", i.e your working dir /chats

 # Usage